It is a real joy to officiate at the wedding ceremony of any loving adult couple in Australia.

-If any of the above documents are in a language other than English they must be translated by a NATI certified translator.
+If any of the above documents are in a language other than English they must be translated by a NAATI (National Accreditation Authority for Translators and Interpreters) certified translator.

 If I have not sighted all required documentation, prior to the wedding day, the wedding ceremony CANNOT proceed.
 It is the couple’s responsibility to provide the necessary documentation.
 Occasionally I am asked to ‘pretend’ I have seen the required documents – Quite simply, I cannot do that.

-5. In the 2 weeks prior to your wedding date you must each complete a declaration stating that you are free to marry.
-This is usually done at your rehearsal.
+5. Close to the wedding date you must each complete a declaration stating that you are free to marry.
+I prepare this and usually ask you to sign it at your rehearsal.

 6. You will need two witnesses over the age of 18 years at your wedding ceremony.

-7. Your ceremony concludes with you and your two witnesses signing three documents:
+7. After your vows and ring exchange you and your two witnesses sign three documents:

 - The Marriage Register